oneapi-src/unified-runtime/scripts/core/EXP-LAUNCH-ATTRIBUTES.rst

 Terminology
 --------------------------------------------------------------------------------
-TODO
+"Launch Attribute" is used to indicate an optional kernel attribute that can be specified at the time of a kernel launch.
+Such attributes can be used to enable hardware specific kernel features.

 Motivation
 --------------------------------------------------------------------------------
-Advances in hardware sometimes require new kernel properties.
-Additionally some applications require specification of kernel properties at runtime.
-This extension is a future proof solution to support these two requirements. instead of using a fixed set of kernel arguments, the approach is to introduce the objects "exp_launch_config_handle_t" and "exp_launch_attr_handle_t" that enable a more flexible approach.
-A launch_config_handle_t contains a set of exp_launch_attr_handle_t that describe different kernel launch attributes.
+Advances in hardware sometimes require new kernel attributes.
+One example is distributed shared memory as used by Nvidia Hopper GPUs.
+Launching a kernel that supports distributed shared memory requires specifying a thread cluster dimension over which the shared memory is accessible.
+Additionally some applications require specification of kernel attributes at runtime.

+This extension is a future-proof and portable solution that supports these two requirements.
+Instead of using a fixed set of kernel arguments, the approach is to introduce "exp_launch_attribute_handle_t" that enables a more flexible approach.
+Each exp_launch_attr_handle_t corresponds to a specific kernel launch attribute.
-Three new functions are introduced. "urEnqueueKernelLaunchCustomExp" takes a launch_config_handle_t as an argument, and launches a kernel using these properties. "urEnqueueKernelLaunchCustomExp" corresponds to the CUDA Driver API "cuLaunchKernelEx". "urKernelSetLaunchConfigExp" and "urKernelSetLaunchAttrExp" are designed to be backend agnostic abstractions for setting backend specific settings for "exp_launch_config_handle_t" and "exp_launch_attr_handle_t" respectively.
+Two new functions are introduced. "urEnqueueKernelLaunchCustomExp" takes an array of launch_attribute_handle_t as an argument, and launches a kernel using these attributes. "urEnqueueKernelLaunchCustomExp" corresponds to the CUDA Driver API "cuLaunchKernelEx". "urKernelSetLaunchAttributeExp" is designed to be a backend agnostic abstraction for setting backend specific kernel launch attributes prior to a kernel launch.

-Currently this extension may only supported on the CUDA backend, and the initial implementation will be minimal; supporting only specific priority custom kernel properties in the cuda backend (distributed shared memory within a "cluster" of thread blocks).
-Other kernel properties can be supported, such as cooperative kernels.
+Many kernel properties could be supported, such as cooperative kernels.
 As such, eventually this extension should be able to replace the cooperative kernels UR extension.